-Grains may also appear flaky with a white discolouration or resemble tombstones.
+Grains may also appear flaky with a white discolouration and may display some level of shrivelling.

 WHEAT: COMMON DEFECTS/CONTAMINANTS

 Ball Smuts

 Definition: Grains infected by the spores of the fungus Tilletia caries.
 Appearance of pale, plump, slightly oversized grains.
 Easily crushed between the fingers and contain a mass of black powder (spores) with a distinctive rotten egg smell.
 This may also be called Stinking Smut or Bunt.